fshowalter/movielog-archive/reviews/blue-ruin-2013.md

 Yes, I told you I was going to nitpick.

 The next blemish is a bit more problematic, as it concerns a plot point the entire movie is based on.
 It seems Dwight’s parents were killed because his father fell in love with Will Cleland's mother.
 Now, when you’re watching the movie, this seems plausible enough, but in retrospect it doesn’t hold up.
 We see the Cleland family.
 We seen the children.
 They're foaming-at-the-mouth backwoods psychos.
 They keep Uzis duct taped under the recliner.
 We also see Dwight and his sister.
 We see that Dwight has never handled a gun.
 It begs a question: How does Dwight's father, a man who raised such a meek family, get together with the kind of woman who would marry the backwoods, gun-crazy Cleland patriarch?
 The characters tell us it happened, but the movie gives us nothing to support it.

+The reason these disenginuine bits stand out is because the rest of the film feels so authentic.
+In what's otherwise a perfect composition, they're the only wrong notes.